Cascadia College

 Program

-During the conference, students will hear from keynote speaker Dr. Christopher Emdin; attend three workshop sessions of their choice that will be centered around the conference theme and led by educators, community leaders, UW Bothell students, and Northshore’s Student Justice Collective; and have access to learning about higher education options, opportunities, and resources from UW Bothell and Cascadia College students and faculty.
+During the conference, students will hear from a keynote speaker; attend three workshop sessions of their choice that will be centered around the conference theme and led by educators, community leaders, UW Bothell students, and Northshore’s Student Justice Collective; and have access to learning about higher education options, opportunities, and resources from UW Bothell and Cascadia College students and faculty.

 How to Attend